HOW TO PLAN THE FIELD STUDY

 - Fourth-year MPH Dual Degree (DO/MPH & PharmD/MPH) students who seek placements in the spring semesters are strongly advised to complete the

-Field Study by the end of the fourth week of April (last day of the Public Health
+Field Study by the last day of the Public Health Program Spring Classes to ensure

 - If a student plans to graduate upon completion of the Public Health Field Study and